French cruiser Lavoisier: 1908–1914

 On 4 March 1912, the ship departed Rochefort for another tour off Iceland, stopping in Cherbourg and Bergen, coaling and taking on supplies at the latter port.
 She reached Iceland on 21 March, where she remained through mid July, returning to Rochefort on 19 July.
 She sailed for Tangier on 1 September, operating with Forbin as the Moroccan Naval Division.
 Over the course of the following four months, she made stops in Salé, Casablanca, Mogador, and Safi, Morocco, and Gibraltar before returning to Rochefort on 18 December.
-Lavoisier sailed on 4 April 1913 for another cruise in Icelandic waters that concluded with her departure from Reykjavik on 17 July.
+Lavoisier sailed on 4 April 1913 for another cruise in Icelandic waters that concluded with her departure from Reykjavík on 17 July.
 After a stop in the Faroes on the way home, she was decommissioned in Rochefort on 15 September.
 The ship was recommissioned again in March 1914 and departed on 4 April for what was to be her final peacetime voyage to the North Atlantic fisheries.
 Lavoisier left Seyðisfjörður, Iceland, on 6 July for another visit to Norway.
 She was in Copenhagen on 19 July when she was ordered to join the dreadnought battleships France and Jean Bart carrying President Raymond Poincaré to the Baltic Sea in the midst of the July Crisis.
 Lavoisier went to Stockholm, Sweden, on 25 July and returned to Copenhagen two days later, while the two battleships immediately returned to France owing to the imminent threat of war.
 Lavoisier then returned to Rochefort to begin preparations for mobilization.
 War broke out between France and Germany on 4 August.